Are There Correlations in the HAWC and IceCube High Energy Skymaps Outside the Galactic Plane?

-Note that the HAWC angular resolution varies between $0.1^\circ - 1.0^\circ$, and its pointing uncertainty may be as large as $0.3^\circ$ in this region of the sky~\cite{HAWC:2020hrt}.
+Note that the HAWC angular resolution varies between $0.1^\circ - 1.0^\circ$, and its pointing uncertainty may be as large as $0.3^\circ$ in this region of the sky~\cite{HAWC:2020hrt}. {For the IC neutrino sample we use, in the energy range we consider, the median neutrino pointing uncertainty is $\sim 0.2^\circ$~\cite{IceCube:2021xar}.
+Our method amounts to a search for excess gamma ray emission from the reconstructed directions of high-energy IC neutrino candidate events.
+This method would not be sensitive to correlations between the neutrino and gamma ray fluxes if the reconstructed neutrino direction is sufficiently far from the actual source.
+Since the pointing uncertainties are comparable, a small but non-negligible fraction of $\nu-/\gamma-$sources would evade this search in this manner. }

 The solid angle encompassed by 139 sky regions of size $0.3^\circ$ is small compared to the solid angle of the total sky region from which they are drawn.
 However, if the neutrino threshold were to be lowered significantly, one would obtain so many neutrinos that the regions of sky (of $0.3^\circ$ radius) covering these neutrino candidates would be an ${\cal O}(1)$ fraction of the intersection of the HAWC and IceCube footprints, largely negating the validity of this type of analysis.
 One might ask, however, if there is a correlation between gamma rays seen by HAWC and the highest energy neutrino candidates seen by IceCube.
 We investigate this possibility by performing a similar analysis using only the 18 neutrino candidate events detected by IceCube with $E > 3.2~\pev$, which are also within the HAWC footprint but outside the mask of the Galactic plane.
 We present the corresponding skymap in Figure~\ref{fig:neventsmap_IC86_VII_PeV}, and the distribution of summed test statistics in Figure~\ref{fig:aPeV_10K_bands}.
 We again find no significant statistical preference for gamma-ray point sources in this combined region.

 {\it Conclusion} We have investigated the possibility of a correlation between high energy neutrino candidate events ($E \geq 1$ PeV) observed by IceCube and the high energy photons observed by HAWC.
 We have used data from the publicly-available 3HWC point source catalog and the publicly-available IceCube data to compare the summed test statistic for gamma ray point sources in the regions of sky containing IceCube PeV neutrino candidates to the summed test statistic for the same number of random sky regions.
 We find that the test statistic for regions of sky containing high energy neutrino candidates lies well within the $68\%$ containment region of the background distribution, indicating no statically significant correlation.